SeanFenech/FLARE/README.md

 - **Supports Risk-Driven Logging Granularity**
   Enables selective logging of relevant data based on risk assessments or regulatory requirements, minimizing overhead while maintaining forensic utility.

+- **Supports Encrypted Logs**
+  Provides the option for the generated logs to be automatically encrypted with a key that is either passed or generated.

 - **Suitable for Forensic Nodes**
   Implements the core features required of a forensic node:
   - Completeness of logged data